newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 # Lab Time

-- Lab 25 - Building and Pushing Network Configuration Files
+- Lab 6 - Building and Pushing Network Configuration Files
   - You will use the "template" and "napalm_install_config" modules
+  - Choose any *1* vendor to complete this lab

 ---